 (b) if subregulation (1)(b) applies to the facility — the 11 month period commencing on commencement day,

-the EDPH is to be taken, for the purposes of regulation 37, to have refused to issue the certificate and grant the permit.
+the Chief Health Officer is to be taken, for the purposes of regulation 37, to have refused to issue the certificate and grant the permit.

+[Regulation 36 amended: Gazette 10 Jan 2017 p.
+259.]

 37. Review of certain decisions made under this Division

-The operator of an aquatic facility in respect of which the EDPH has made one of the following decisions under regulation 36 may apply to the State Administrative Tribunal for a review of the decision —
+The operator of an aquatic facility in respect of which the Chief Health Officer has made one of the following decisions under regulation 36 may apply to the State Administrative Tribunal for a review of the decision —

 (a) a decision to refuse to issue a certificate of compliance for the facility;